kkjdaniel/react-native-device-display/README.md

 > Height in `pixels` of the device

 ## TO-DO
-- Add `EventListener` for orientation change
+- Add `EventListener` for orientation / dimension change